Do You Work for a Real "Boss Baby"?

 Oh they can be charming at times... with compliments, perks and other bright moments that make your otherwise childish boss seem adorable.
 But when their mood swings back to “bratty” or “little lost lambs” they can make you want to crawl under your own favorite blanky.

 Bratty bosses can brag, demand, ignore or throw tantrums – roaring like bears – at the slightest offense.
 They like to get their way and unfortunately can’t be put into a playpen until they calm down.
 Little lost lambs behave like confused or anxious little kids - but can be just as annoying as their boisterous counterparts, though they are the lesser of two evils.

-The "little lost lamb” variety is akin to Steve Carell in The Office.
+The "little lost lamb” variety is akin to Steve Carell in the iconic TV series, The Office.
 Those traits include – endless questioning, fickleness, helplessness or irrational fears.
 Some exhibit BADD – Boss Attention Deficit Disorder, otherwise known as ignoring you when you need project approvals.
 Unfortunately, timeouts are clearly not in the cards (if you want to keep your job, that is).

 A childish side exists within all of us at different times and is triggered by different stimuli... to different degrees.
 The problem is, unlike the cute baby boss in the recently released film, those with authority in the workplace can use it to the disadvantage of many, and be adept at keeping bad behavior under the radar.

 So what can you do to keep your job, reduce stress and advance in your career when your boss is a big baby in the high chair?
 Here are some empowering tips to consider:

 1. Use C.A.L.M.

 Communicate.
 Openly, honestly and frequently.
 Effective communication is a two-way street.
 Listen to what your boss has to say, remain sensitive to his needs, but fair and straightforward, and reflect back what you heard.